Vireth4114/AdventOfCode/README.md

   - Day 1: Nice easy day 1, I forgor tha abs 💀
   - Day 2: The site crashed wtf, kinda tedious solution so I made my code funny one-line
   - Day 3: One regex to govern them all
+  - Day 4: I listed everything for my silver star at first, which was, uhh, stupid

 # 2023

 I forgot to archive it in 2022 so I'm repairing my mistakes